mihail-konoplitskyi/4KSOFT-XCode-Templates/README.md

   ![Remove reference](https://github.com/mihail-konoplitskyi/4KSOFT-XCode-Templates/blob/master/images/remove_reference.png)

+- Highly recommend to use [SwiftLint](https://github.com/realm/SwiftLint#installation) on every your project using [.swiftlint.yml](https://github.com/mihail-konoplitskyi/4KSOFT-XCode-Templates/blob/master/.swiftlint.yml) which was used to create templates

 - Templates are using different third-party frameworks.
 You can find installation guide below:
   - [SnapKit](https://github.com/SnapKit/SnapKit#installation) (DSL to make Auto Layout easy on both iOS and OS X)